AginSquash/2FA-Telegram/README.md

 > /get PyOTP_Test

 #### 4. Delete
 For security reasons, you can not remove the service through the bot (this is a feature).
-To delete (or receive data without a bot telegram) use `CodesEditor.py` local.
+To delete (or receive data without telegram bot) use `CodesEditor.py` local.

 >python3 `CodesEditor.py`